-Distribution of authorities, roles and responsibilities is managed through the Corporate Governance Policies for Höegh Autoliners Holdings AS which define corporate governance principles for the company, i.e. the governing mechanisms between the owners (shareholders), the board of directors and the management.
+Distribution of authorities, roles and responsibilities is managed through the Corporate Governance Policies for Höegh Autoliners ASA which define corporate governance principles for the company, i.e. the governing mechanisms between the owners (shareholders), the board of directors and the management.

 The annual general meeting

 The Company’s highest decision-making body is the annual general meeting.
 The general meeting resolves among others the approval of the Company’s annual report and financial statements, appoints the auditor and elects the board of directors.
 Proposed candidates are put forth at the annual general meeting for election and approval.

 The board of directors consists of between six and twelve directors elected at the annual general meeting.
 Among its tasks, the board of directors establishes the group’s overall objectives and strategies, resolves budget and business plans, considers and approves financial statements and quarterly reports, monitors the financial development, establishes policies and resolves issues with strategic implications and material consequences.
 The work of the board is scheduled in an annual plan.
 The board of directors establishes and defines authorities and mandates, and to what extent decisions will be resolved by the relevant business unit, the CEO or the board of directors as outlined in the company's delegation matrix.

 Two board committees are established in order to increase the efficiency of the work of the board of directors.
 Members of the board of directors are appointed to the the Audit Committee and the Sustainability, Governance and Compensation Committee.
 The committees' work is of a preparatory nature and does not imply any delegation of the board of directors’ legal responsibilities.
 The committees report to the board of directors about matters discussed, and their recommendations are in the form of written minutes and verbal presentations at the board meetings.
 The committees' tasks are defined in the committee charters, which are reviewed annually.
 The Company plans to establish a Nomination Committee shortly.